lej333/swalbe-mongodb-node/README.md

 # swalbe-mongodb-node

 This is a class library with basic CRUD functions for MongoDB with Mongoose.
 This is used to centralize basic validations to parameters and initialize a safe connection to MongoDB server.
+All functions will always return an object.
+Even when you delete a record.
 This class library is intented for all Node.js projects of Swalbe/lej333.
-All functions will always return an object.

 - Validates passed record id with Mongoose.Types.ObjectId.isValid function.
 - Validates passed record when adding or updating record in MongoDB collection.